All Topological Bands of All Nonmagnetic Stoichiometric Materials: Major Updates to the

 After performing a basic or advanced search, users are provided a list of matching ICSD entries sorted by the symmetry-indicated stable topological class at $E_{F}$ in the presence of SOC [``TI'' (NLC or SEBR), ``SM'' (ES or ESFD), or ``Trivial'' (LCEBR), see Fig.~\ref{fig:websitesearch}].
 After choosing an ICSD entry from the search results, users are redirected to the specific page on~\webNoICSD~for the ICSD entry; in Fig.~\ref{fig:websitematerial} we show as an example the material page on~\webNoICSD~for the (obstructed) weak TI Bi$_3$STe$_2$ [\icsdweb{107587}, SG 164 ($P\bar{3}m1$)] (see \supappref{App:z4trivial} and Refs.~\onlinecite{FuKaneMele,FuKaneInversion,AdyWeak,MooreBalentsWeak,ChenTCI,WiederBarryCDW,CDWWeyl,JiabinCDW}).
 On the page for each ICSD entry on~\webNoICSD, we provide data including: \begin{itemize} \item{The stoichiometric chemical formula, the SG, the crystal lattice parameters, the topological classification at $E_{F}$, a dropdown menu of the other ICSD entries associated to the same unique material (see \supappref{App:VASP_appendix}), the values of the stable SIs~\cite{FuKaneMele,FuKaneInversion,AshvinIndicators,HOTIChen,TMDHOTI,HOTIBismuth,ChenTCI,AshvinTCI,SlagerSymmetry,MTQC} if the ICSD entry is NLC- or SEBR-classified at $E_{F}$, and, if the bulk at $E_{F}$ is an enforced topological semimetal (ES- or ESFD-classified), whether the crossing point lies at a high-symmetry point or along a high-symmetry line or plane.} \item{Interactive 3D plots of the real-space crystal structure and the first BZ.} \item{Interactive plots of the electronic band structure and the density of states.} \item{The direct gaps at $E_{F}$ at the high-symmetry ${\bf k}$ points, defined both by occupation as determined by VASP and by band index.} \item{The ``Topological Data'' table discussed earlier in this section, which contains the individual and cumulative symmetry-indicated topology of each connected of bands as determined by the compatibility relations (\emph{i.e.} by band connectivity, see \supappref{App:TQCReview_appendix}).} \item{Information for the largest sets of bands with cumulative symmetry-indicated fragile topology in the electronic structure~\cite{JenFragile1,AshvinFragile,ZhidaFragile,KoreanFragileInversion}.} \item{If the topological classification at $E_{F}$ is ES, then we provide a table listing the high-symmetry manifolds along which enforced crossing points are required to appear.} \item{The stable SIs~\cite{FuKaneMele,FuKaneInversion,AshvinIndicators,HOTIChen,TMDHOTI,HOTIBismuth,ChenTCI,AshvinTCI,SlagerSymmetry,MTQC} of the lowest-symmetry nonmagnetic NLC and SEBR phases that can be realized by breaking crystal symmetries, computed by subduction onto lower-symmetry SGs as detailed in Refs.~\onlinecite{LuisSubduction,MTQC}.
-If the ``Transitions upon symmetry lowering'' table is not displayed, then the bulk cannot be driven by infinitesimal symmetry-breaking into a nonmagnetic NLC or SEBR phase.} \end{itemize}
+There are two cases in which the ``Transitions upon symmetry lowering'' table is not displayed.
+First, the ``Transitions upon symmetry lowering,'' table is not displayed if the bulk cannot be driven by infinitesimal symmetry-breaking into a nonmagnetic NLC or SEBR phase (\emph{i.e.} if the symmetry-indicated stable topology is trivial for all possible group-subgroup subductions).
+Second, the ``Transitions upon symmetry lowering'' table is also absent for ESFD materials that are filling-enforced (semi)metals [see Refs.~\onlinecite{WPVZ,WiederLayers,SteveMagnet}] with accidental degeneracies at $E_{F}$ [defined in~\supappref{App:VASP2Trace}], which prevent the unambiguous identification of subduced small coreps.} \end{itemize}